Welcome to the golf insider practice system. From here you will find downloadable tools and challenges to help benchmark and improve your game.

 This short game challenge allows you to benchmark key shots required to become a great golfer.
 It also provides a great 45-minutes of structured practice with clear feedback.

 You have 8 locations within 50-yards and 10 attempts at each shot.
 Score 4 points for a holed shot, 2 points within 3-feet and 1 point within 6-feet.
 If you want to be precise, place a ring of tees around your target at these 3-feet and 6-feet.
 If you’re in a rush, just use 1 and 2 pitching wedge lengths to calculate your scores.

-Start with challenge 1 (5-yard chip from rough), hit all 10 shots, check the spread of your shots (short, long, left right), calculate your score then move onto the next location.
+Start with challenge 1 (5-yard chip from rough), hit all 10 shots, check the spread of your shots (short, long, left or right), calculate your score then move on to the next location.

 At the end of the challenge note down your total score and give yourself a key focus you need to improve on to beat your PB next time.

 If you’ve never practiced in this way before you will be surprised how infrequently your shots finish inside 3-feet for shorter shots and how challenging it is to get pitches and bunker shots inside 6-feet.